sourcebots/volunteer-docs/content/essential-knowledge/sponsors.md

 Farnell supports us by providing components for the kits.

-We write blog posts for their website for other societies or organisations trying to do similar things(i.e. running robotics competitions, building competition-running software).
+We write blog posts for their website for other societies or organisations trying to do similar things (i.e. running robotics competitions, building competition-running software, running a STEM outreach programme with volunteers).

 ## Additional sponsors for Smallpeice Summer School